SHARE

 For an additional indulgent touch, you can also serve French lemon tart with a cloud of Chantilly cream—lightly sweetened whipped cream.
 See how to make Chantilly cream in the recipe note below.

 Love zesty, citrus-centric dessert recipes?
 Then you’ll love my Citrus Desserts Cookbook!
-Filled with colorful, irresistible meticulously tested dessert recipes—including cakes, tarts, breakfast treats, and delicious bars, spoonable treats, and candies—Citrus Desserts features mouthwatering photography, countless clever tips, and variation ideas to make the recipes as versatile as possible.
+Filled with colorful, irresistible, meticulously tested dessert recipes—including cakes, tarts, breakfast treats, delicious bars, spoonable treats, and candies—Citrus Desserts features mouthwatering photography, countless clever tips, and variation ideas to make the recipes as versatile as possible.
 LEARN MORE

 Citrus Desserts: Sweet & Zesty Treats to Brighten Up Your Meals, an eBook by Marie Asselin, Award-Winning Author of FoodNouveau.com